arslanmusaddiq/1DT308-Introductory-Project/labs/2_TIG Stack.md

 ## Objectives

-- Set up a TIG stack on your local machine or on a server.
+- Set up a TIG stack on your local machine.
-- Connect Telegraf to your MQTT broker and configure it to collect sensor data.
+- Connect Telegraf to your MQTT broker (Mosquitto) and configure it to collect sensor data.
 - Store incoming temperature and humidity readings in InfluxDB.
 - Use Grafana to build a real-time dashboard to display the data.